Beginning Modernism (Manchester: Manchester University Press, 2011)

 'Posthuman D.H.
 Lawrence', D.H.
 Lawrence Society, Eastwood, October 2006

 I joined Cardiff Metropolitan University in 2011, and became Professor of English in 2012.
-I teach modern and contemporary literature at undergraduate and postgraduate levels, and lead the Arts and Humanities Research Group within Cardiff School of Education and Social Policy.
 My previous full-time positions were at Anglia Ruskin University, the University of Glamorgan, and Liverpool Polytechnic, and I have also taught at the Universities of Kent and Indiana, and for the Open University.
 I was a founding editor of the journal Key Words, and of the interdisciplinary book series Texts in Culture, which was re-published by Manchester University Press in 2013.
+I am now co-editing, with Andy Mousley, the book series New Literary Theory for Routledge.

 Chair of the British Association of Modernist Studies (BAMS), 2016-April 2017.